happypixels/laravel-shopr-docs/resources/docs/1.0/cart-summary.md

 <a name="section-2"></a>
 ### Only retrieving the cart count

-In some cases you may wish to only get quantity of all items added to the cart.
+In some cases you may wish to only get the quantity of all items added to the cart.
 This is also possible:

 | METHOD | URI   |
 | :      | :-    |